naveenggmu/ImageClef-2020-DrawnUI/README.md

 All the scripts used for this challenge is available here.

 ## Instructions to run yolo:
+- Run init in repos directory to clone the repo.
-Setup the config and data folders as instructed in the yolov4 repository
+- Setup the config and data folders as instructed in the yolov4 repository https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects

-https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects

-Get the data from clef challenge website:
+- Get the data from clef challenge website: https://www.aicrowd.com/clef_tasks/28/task_dataset_files?challenge_id=219

-https://www.aicrowd.com/clef_tasks/28/task_dataset_files?challenge_id=219

-Follow section 3 and 4 in notebooks to run and get results and converted submission files for the challenge.
+-Follow section 3 and 4 in notebooks to run and get results and converted submission files for the challenge.

 | Model  | mAP 0.5 |
 | ------------- | ------------- |